Gov. Cuomo: Plan Coming To Allow Indoor Dining In New York City To Resume At 25%

 Regina Migliucci-Delfino, the owner of Mario’s restaurant in the Bronx, said she would have preferred to match the suburbs, but she’s fine with the plan.

 “I’ll take 25%.
 We have Valentine’s Day coming.
-We want to open, share some love,” Migliucci-Delfino said.
+We want to open up back inside.
+We gotta show some love,” Migliucci-Delfino said.
+“It’s a gift to the restaurants to lovers to everybody.”

 The governor’s news came as leaders of the New York State Latino Restaurant Bar and Lounge Association filed suit against Cuomo and Mayor Bill de Blasio to push the reopening, because 50% of restaurant workers are Latinos.

-“We deserve the same rights as restaurants in Long Island and Westchester.
-Obviously, New Jersey is another state, but the fact that you can go across the bridge from Upper Manhattan to New Jersey and enjoy indoor dining is a travesty,” Bar and Lounge Association president Jeffrey Garcia said.
+“We deserve the same rights as the restaurants in Long Island and Westchester.
+Obviously, New Jersey is another state, but the fact that you can go across the bridge from Upper Manhattan right into New Jersey and enjoy indoor dining is a travesty,” Bar and Lounge Association president Jeffrey Garcia said.

 CORONAVIRUS PANDEMIC